Eyelid Surgery & Eyebrow Surgery

 For Natural-Looking & More Youthful Eyes

-Dr. Cockerham and Dr. Tittler perform both upper and lower eyelid surgery (blepharoplasty) and can also sculpt or re-drape the fat from puffy upper and lower eyelids for a more rested and youthful appearance.
-Dr. Cockerham and Dr. Tittler can also perform an eyebrow lift or mid-facelift to augment the eyelid surgery if desired.
-D. Tittler and Dr. Cockerham are adept at delivering results that appear completely natural. after surgery, her patients look like more youthful and attractive versions of themselves – not like those who have had “work done.”
+Dr. Tittler can also perform a brow lift or mid-facelift to enhance the results of the eyelid surgery, if desired.
+He is adept at delivering results that appear completely natural.
+After surgery, his patients look like more youthful and attractive versions of themselves, not like those who have had “work done.”

-Both, Dr. Tittler and Dr. Cockerham perform functional eyelid surgery to improve vision that is obscured due to the following conditions:
+A doctor marking a woman's eyelids for eyelid surgery in Stockton, CADr.
+Tittler performs functional eyelid and eyebrow surgeries to improve vision that is obscured due to the following conditions:

 • Allergies or thyroid disorders